The importance of forgiveness

 Forgiveness is not something you do for your children's other parent.
 Rather, you need to forgive the other parent for your own and your children's benefit, in order to move on to a healthier future.

 Research by experts Alex Harris and Carl Thoresen (2005) shows that forgiveness can improve both mental and physical health.
-For divorced parents, forgiveness also contributes to a better coparenting relationship by enabling ex-spouses to see each other as human beings with both flaws and virtues — rather than “evil” robots without feelings that don't deserve respect.
+For divorced parents, forgiveness also contributes to a better coparenting relationship by enabling ex-spouses to see each other as human beings with both flaws and virtues and not “evil” robots without feelings that don't deserve respect.

 Think about a situation where you have forgiven someone.
 You probably felt like a tremendous burden was lifted from your shoulders.
 If you have experienced this feeling, you already know how forgiveness can improve your emotional and physical health.